-if , the UE shall transmit the HARQ-ACK/SR and periodic/semi-persistent CSI bits using PUCCH format 2 by selecting the minimum number of the PRBs satisfying as described in Subclauses 9.2.3 and 9.2.5.1;
+if , the UE shall transmit the HARQ-ACK/SR and periodic/semi-persistent CSI bits using PUCCH format 2 or PUCCH format 3 or PUCCH format 4 by selecting the minimum number of the PRBs satisfying as described in Subclauses 9.2.3 and 9.2.5.1;

 else, the UE selects CSI report(s) for transmission together with HARQ-ACK/SR in ascending order of , where is determined according to [6, TS 38.214]; the value of satisfies and , where is the number of CSI report bits for the CSI report in ascending order of .

-If a UE has HARQ-ACK information to transmit in response to a PDSCH reception with a corresponding PDCCH or in response to a SPS PDSCH release and sub-band [6, TS 38.214] periodic/semi-persistent CSI reports to transmit in a PUCCH and the UE determines either a PUCCH format 3 or a PUCCH format 4 to transmit HARQ-ACK/SR and the sub-band periodic/semi-persistent CSI reports by determining a PUCCH resource set with as described in Subclause 9.2.1 and Subclause 9.2.3, and PUCCH-F3-simultaneous-HARQ-ACK-CSI = TRUE, or PUCCH-F4-simultaneous-HARQ-ACK-CSI = TRUE, respectively
+If a UE has HARQ-ACK information to transmit in response to a PDSCH reception with a corresponding PDCCH or in response to a SPS PDSCH release and sub-band [6, TS 38.214] periodic/semi-persistent CSI reports to transmit in a PUCCH, the UE first combines multiple PUCCH based sub-band periodic/semi-persistent CSI reports on a single multi-CSI PUCCH resource configured by higher layer parameters multi-CSI-PUCCH-ResourceList, as described above in Subclause 9.2.5.2.
+If a UE has HARQ-ACK information to transmit in response to a PDSCH reception with a corresponding PDCCH or in response to a SPS PDSCH release and sub-band [6, TS 38.214] periodic/semi-persistent CSI reports to transmit in a PUCCH, the UE determines either a PUCCH format 3 or a PUCCH format 4 to transmit HARQ-ACK/SR and the sub-band periodic/semi-persistent CSI reports by determining a PUCCH resource set from the PUCCH resource configuration for HARQ-ACK transmission with as described in Subclause 9.2.1 and Subclause 9.2.3, and PUCCH-F3-simultaneous-HARQ-ACK-CSI = TRUE, or PUCCH-F4-simultaneous-HARQ-ACK-CSI = TRUE, respectively, where OCSI is the total number of CSI bits which the UE selects for transmission in case multiple PUCCH based sub-band periodic/semi-persistent CSI reports are combined on a single multi-CSI PUCCH resource.
+A PUCCH resource within the determined PUCCH resource set is determined based on PUCCH resource indicator field [5, TS 38.212] in a last DCI format 1_0 or DCI format 1_1 that the UE detects and for which UE transmits corresponding HARQ-ACK information in the PUCCH, as described in Subclause 9.2.3, where

 …